Going to university can be a fun and exciting way to experience independence, sometimes for the first time.

 ‘Budget-friendly student meals’ might conjure images of pot noodles and baked beans, but this doesn’t have to be your fate!
 VisitYork and UniDays share the latest student deals so you can enjoy York’s great foodie spots.

-Aldi and Lidl are easy to reach from campus, and planning meals or batch-cooking can really help you save.
+My favourite supermarkets, Aldi and Lidl, are easy to reach from campus, and planning meals or batch-cooking can really help you save.

-The Students’ Union offers Fruit & Root for free healthy items, plus Student Pantry for essential non-food supplies.
+The Students’ Union offers Fruit & Root for free healthy items, plus the Student Pantry is great for essential non-food supplies.

 Financial support